change-hi/change-hi.github.io/morea/fair/06-Accessible.md

 morea_enable_toc: true
 ---

+# Accessible

+This section will describe what it means for research to be accessible

 > ## For data & software to be accessible:
 >
 > A1. (meta)data are retrievable by their identifier using a standardized communications protocol